-Meghan Markle Made Her First Appearance Since Royal Announcement
+Meghan Markle Is All Smiles At First Appearance Since Stepping Back As Senior Royal

 After dropping a shocking announcement heard, quite literally, around the world, Meghan Markle made her first public appearance for a wonderful cause.
 The Duchess of Sussex, who announced last week that she and Prince Harry would be transitioning out of their senior roles in the royal family, made a surprise visit at the Downtown Eastside Women's Centre in Vancouver.
 Between her casual white sweater and relaxed smile on her face, Markle looks to be settling in just fine with her new role.

 It's only been six days since Markle and Prince Harry announced their plans to step back from their senior roles within the royal family and work towards becoming financially independent, news that came as a surprise to people on all sides of the pond.
 Since then, Markle has been in Canada with their son Archie.
 Prince Harry is expected to join them soon, as the family now plans to split their time between Canada and the United Kingdom.

 In the wake of this news, it looks as if Markle is eager to get back to doing what she loves.
 On Tuesday, she made a surprise appearance at the Downtown Eastside Women's Centre in Vancouver, which serves as a safe space for women and children, providing them with meals, counseling, and advocacy programs.
 Markle stopped by the center for some tea and to discuss issues affecting women in their community, according to the center's Facebook page.
 In the photo taken from her visit, Markle is smiling, standing with the staff members.